directus-labs/guest-authoring/video-streaming-app-with-directus-and-sveltekit/index.md

 - `views` (Type: String, Interface: Input)
 - `upload_date` (Type: Datetime Field)

-Go to Settings -> Access Control -> Public and give the Public role a read access for the `videos` collection to allow unauthenticated read access collection from your frontend.
-Also you need to grant the Public role read access to the `directus_files` collection in the System Collections to access the images and videos saved in your `videos` collection.
+Give the Public role read access on the `videos` and `directus_files` collections.

-Add 3 items in the `videos` collection.
+Create 3 videos in the collection to test with.

 ## Creating Video Listing Page
 In your SvelteKit application, create a `types.ts` file in the `src/lib` folder to define the structure of your video data and ensure type safety throughout your application.